Mistralys/x4-game-notes/README.md

 they are not needed to defend ships when playing solo.
 However, they can be useful to board ships or recover abandoned ships.

-## Recovering / claiming an abandoned ship:
+## Recovering / claiming abandoned ships:

 - Take a ship with some marines on board
 - Approach the abandoned ship